+Different gauges are recommended for different tasks and hazards.
 No one gauge is better than the other.
 It depends on the work task and hazards for which they’re needed.

 For instance, if comparing a 7-gauge glove to a 21-gauge glove, the 7 gauge will be less dexterous, because it’s less flexible and has a lower tactile feel.
 If fine motor skill is needed, this is an issue.
-But, if the task requires heavy lifting that includes sharp and abrasive objects, someone might prefer a thicker glove as it offers increased cushioning and durability.
+But, if the task requires heavy lifting that includes sharp and abrasive objects, someone might prefer thicker glove as it offers increased cushioning and durability.

 To learn more about the differences between glove gauges, check out our Glove 101 section on glove gauges that discusses the topic in detail.

-How palm coating influences cut resistance

 Does palm coating increase cut resistance?

 The short answer is no!